Mohamed-512/SteganoPy/README.md

 to a value that corresponds to the text given when encoding, and reading the least significant bits and assembling them to come up with ascii text when decoding.

-*This script requires PIL library to be installed*
+*This script requires Pillow library to be installed*

 available funtions: encode & decode